uwdata/mosaic-framework-example/docs/mosaic-duckdb-wasm.md

 We first import a custom `vgplot` initialization method that configures Mosaic, loads data into DuckDB, and returns the vgplot API.
 We also import a custom `url` method which we will later use to to prepare URLs that will be loaded by DuckDB.

 Next, we reference the data files we plan to load.
-As Observable Framework needs to track which files are used, we must use its `FileAttachment` mechanism.
+As Observable Framework needs to track which files are used, we _must_ use its `FileAttachment` mechanism.
-However, we don't actually want to load the file yet, so we instead request a URL.
+However, we don't actually want to load the file yet, so we instead retrieve a corresponding URL.

 Finally, we invoke `vgplot(...)` to initialize Mosaic, which returns a (Promise to an) instance of the vgplot API.
-This method takes a single function as input, which should return an array of SQL queries to execute upon load.
+This method takes a single function as input, which should return an array of SQL queries to execute for client-side data loading.

 We use the `url()` helper method to prepare a file URL so that DuckDB can successfully load it.
 The url string returned by `FileAttachment(...).url()` is a _relative_ path like `./_file/data/doodads.csv`.